 If you are the owner of a Bay Area small business who likes, upon occasion, to go to the movies, you can be forgiven for thinking big picture when assessing damage threats to your business.
 In the last several years we’ve been attacked by Godzillas, interdimensional Godzillas, improbable tsunamis, and particularly smart apes.
 There are a lot of smaller, but no less disastrous things that can happen to your business, and it starts with your computer network design.

-Network is the beating heart of the 21st-century business model.
+Optimum network solutions are the beating heart of the 21st-century business model.
 It is how businesses stays connected with each other and with their employees.
 They enable flexibility and communication throughout the system, from supply to sales to management.
 Whether you are building something out of your garage with five employees or have a new office with dozens of staff, your computer network design needs to be safe, secure, and reliable.
 Here are a few tips for designing the right one.